 If the severe bleeding slows the artist down too much.
 They could ask you to come back at a later time to finish the work.

 Consuming Alcohol After A Tattoo

 You should abstain from alcohol for at least 48 to 72 hours after having a tattoo.
 A tattoo leaves an “open wound” on your body.
 It will take time for this wound to mend.
-The length of the healing process might range from a few days to a few weeks, depending on the size and placement of the tattoo.
+The length of the healing process might range from a few days to a few weeks.
+It is depending on the size and placement of the tattoo.

 You need to take care of the open wound for a longer amount of time than you would if you avoided alcohol soon after receiving your new tattoo since drinking alcohol (and thinned blood) will slow down this process.

 Moreover, after receiving a tattoo, blood and plasma commonly seep for 48 hours.
 However, drinking alcohol will speed up bleeding since it thins the blood.
 A lot of bleeding might result in more serious issues.
 Your clothing and bed linens could also get stain.